... humming machinery is fine, amplifiers not so much ...

 back 2 BASIC - almost

 It's long been my contention that 'as simple as possible and no simpler' has great merit.
 Helping others with M-125, problems with oscillation are more than expected.
-While the AB-Q boards work very well, IMO, the installation is compromised by bad original M-125 design choices, namely single bias pot and tube / driver board orientation, layout and wiring.
+While the AB-Q boards work very well, IMO, the installation is compromised by poor original M-125 design choices, namely single bias pot for two tubes, tube / driver board orientation, layout and wiring.
 [Russian PIO caps don't enthuse me either.]

 And since I was waiting for tubes, rather than futz about with a voltmeter to measure bias, a Quad Bias Meter Array.
-Bias Meter PSU is a regulated 5vdc doubler sourced from the unused 5vac tube diode supply.
+Bias Meter PSU is a regulated 5vdc doubler sourced from the unused 5vac tube diode heater supply.
 Toggle switch kills display power.
+Meters not yet fastened to chassis when photo taken...